 His son Werner, too, reports Alfred’s concern that the Jews who “make themselves mousy“ (meaning the all too visible, especially prominent, rich or communist Jews) would make an ideal scapegoat for the bitterness and aggressiveness.

 Alfred Lansburgh identifies himself with this description.
 He saw himself as an outsider who had to fight for his position in society.
-He also saw himself politically as a democratic liberal.
+He also saw himself politically as democratic and liberal.

 In addition to ”Die Bank’s” success, recognition grew at other levels as well.
 For example, Lansburgh became a close interlocutor with the President of the Reichsbank, Hans Luther.
 Lansburgh wrote only positive things about Luther at ”Die Bank” and even called him “Hercules-Luther.”
 The latter wrote a foreword for the 25th anniversary of ”Die Bank” , read in detail Lansburgh’s statements and articles during his time as Reichsbank President, and invited him to the 1931 meeting of the Friedrich List-Gesellschaft.

-For the Friedrich List-Gesellschaft conference, held in September 1931 on the possibilities and consequences of credit expansion, the “Lautenbach Plan” was an initiative, which came from Hans Luther, who was on the board of the society.
-Luther saw the discussion on credit expansion in the prevailing crisis as an obligation, which needed to be undertaken by a Reichsbank president, but was critical of the risks involved with this policy.
+For the Friedrich List-Gesellschaft conference, held in September 1931 on the possibilities and consequences of credit expansion, the “Lautenbach Plan”.
+Luther saw the discussion on credit expansion in the prevailing crisis as an obligation, which needed to be undertaken by him as Reichsbank president but was critical of the risks involved with this policy.

 All invitations went out with only four days’ notice, but there was only one cancellation.
 Although Lansburgh was not a member of the society, he received an invitation, and perhaps Luther wanted to have him support his skeptical position.

 Ludwig Mellinger, born in 1900, joined ”Die Bank” in 1930 and became its editor the year after.
-Due to the Schriftleitergesetz (Law on Editors) of October 4, 1933, according to which a chief editor had to be “Aryan“ (§6), Lansburgh could no longer be the editor and Mellinger became managing director of the Bank-Verlag and chief editor of ”Die Bank” in June 1934.
+Due to the Schriftleitergesetz (Law on Editors) of October 4, 1933, according to which a chief editor had to be “Aryan“ (§6), Mellinger became managing director of the Bank-Verlag and chief editor of ”Die Bank” in June 1934.

 The articles of association for the foundation of the “Bank-Verlag GmbH” as a continuation of the “Bank-Verlag Alfred Lansburgh“ were concluded on June 8, 1934 in the offices of the Centralverband der Deutschen Bank- und Bankiersgewerbes in Berlin.
 The purchase price was paid by a “bank consortium for the safeguarding of the journal ‘Die Bank’“ and the GmbH was not burdened with debts because of the price.
 95% was held by Ludwig Mellinger, and 5% by Hans Koch.